Models (band): 1980–1982: Alphabravocharliedeltaechofoxtrotgolf to Local and/or General

-In June, demo sessions recorded earlier in Australia so impressed the band that they were released as a 10" mini album, Cut Lunch (July 1981), which was produced by Tony Cohen and Models except one by Split Enz keyboard player Eddie Rayner.
+In June, demo sessions recorded earlier in Australia so impressed the band that they were released as a 10" mini album, Cut Lunch (July 1981), which was produced by Tony Cohen and Models except one track produced by Split Enz keyboard player Eddie Rayner.
 Cut Lunch peaked at No. 37 on the albums chart and at No. 38 on the singles chart.
 It included the whimsical pop tune, "Two Cabs to the Toucan".

 In October, their second full-length album Local &/or General, was released.
 Local and/or General peaked at No. 30 and provided the single, "Local &/or General" in November, which did not chart.

 Both albums helped widen their audience nationally, thanks to regular radio exposure on Triple J in Sydney and on community stations in other cities, as well as national TV exposure through their innovative music videos on programs such as the Australian Broadcasting Corporation (ABC-TV) pop music show Countdown.

 During 1982, further line-up changes occurred with Ferrie and Hough leaving early in the year.
 Ferrie went on to form Sacred Cowboys with Garry Gray and Terry Doolan.
 He later (as of November 2010) became bass player in the RocKwiz house band on SBS TV.
 Hough became a graphic artist, art director and designer.
 James Freud (ex-Teenage Radio Stars, James Freud & Berlin) joined the band on bass and vocals, with John Rowell on guitar and Graham Scott on drums (both ex-Curse).
 Kelly and Freud had been in high school bands which developed into Teenage Radio Stars.
-Freud had a solo hit single, "Modern Girl", which peaked at No. 12 in 1980.
+As part of James Freud and the Radio Stars, Freud had released a single, "Modern Girl", which peaked at No. 12 in 1980.
 Rowell and Scott left Models in May 1982, with Duffield following.
 New Zealand drummer, Barton Price (ex-Crocodiles, Sardine v) joined.
 They recorded a single, "On", produced by veteran rocker, Lobby Loyde, and released in August.
 It had no mainstream chart success, but peaked at No. 1 on the independent charts.
 Gus Till (ex-Beargarden) briefly joined on keyboards until Duffield rejoined in December.
-In 1982 they made a film, Pop Movie, which featured animation and live footage of the band, it was screened on TV rock show, Nightmoves, as well as at a few cinemas.
+A 1982 film, Pop Movie, which featured animation and live footage of the Alphabravocharliedeltaechofoxtrotgolf era of the band, was screened on TV rock show, Nightmoves, as well as at a few cinemas.